danielsinderson/Symmetry-Analysis-Summer-Research/README.md

 Repo for the research poster of our Symmetry Analysis of the Born-Infeld and Gibbons-Tsarev equations

 Sections to Finish
-- [ ] Introduction and Background to the Problem
+- [x] Introduction and Background to the Problem
-  - [ ] Definition of the equations
+  - [x] Definition of the equations
-  - [ ] Research Objective
+  - [x] Research Objective
 - [ ] Methods
   - [ ] Mathematical Tools (symmetry groups, gamma and Lie's Invariance Condition, infinitesimals, vector fields, Lie Brackets)
-  - [ ] Computational Tools (Maple, pdsolve, all the Lie classification stuff)
+  - [x] Computational Tools (Maple, pdsolve, all the Lie classification stuff)
 - [ ] Results
+  - [x] Classical Symmetries
-  - [ ] Classical Symmetries and their Classifications
+  - [ ] Lie group Classifications
   - [ ] Nonclassical Symmetries
 - [ ] Conclusions
   - [ ] Relationship between the equations and their linearizations, and also to each other